w3f/Grants-Program/applications/MeProtocol.md

 - We also plan to offer a significant suite of perks, bounties, rewards etc. to contributors of the project to encourage wider participation during the formative period as well as into the longer term.

-- Our own native token, the Me Token, will be used to reward community participation from developers and partners.
+- Our native token, the Me Token, will be used to reward community participation from developers and partners.
 Ecosystem development is central to our near- and long-term plans and we have already started building one.

-- In the end, the Me Protocol should be in integral component of the emerging ‘brand economy’ as a key piece of infrastructure for meta- and non-metaverse rewards.
+- In the end, the Me Protocol should be an integral component of the emerging ‘brand economy’ as a key piece of infrastructure for meta- and non-metaverse rewards.

 ## Additional Information :heavy_plus_sign: